 Email subject line: Can we talk?

 Sure, it’s true that the same tactic can be used for email.
 You can send a message asking the other person about their availability for a call, but the chance that they’ll see the message in a timely manner will be lower.
 Since most people with cell phones have them within eyesight or earshot throughout the day, being alerted that a text has arrived gets their attention quickly.
 And since reading a text is usually faster than reading an email thanks to character limits that encourage the writer to get to the point faster, the person reading the message is also likely to respond sooner so no one is left waiting.

 Email also has its place at the top of the “which method to use” list.
 It’s just a matter of knowing when to use it for the best ROI for your time.
 If you need to send a standard document, then email is hands-down the better option.
 You can send attachments of original documents that the receiver can open and then take the appropriate action.
 You can also include more information per message compared to texting, which may be needed depending on the reason for the email.

 While texting is a fast and effective communication tool, sending documents using SMS (short message service) or MMS (multimedia messaging service) can have its limits.
 Although texting allows the user to send an image of a document (such as a photo of a drivers license to an insurance company so they can process your new auto policy), it’s generally better suited for quick visual approvals of documents and not the documents themselves.
-It’s also ideal for quick chats, and in the case of businesses, sending alerts, reminders and automated responses; tasks that would otherwise take up valuable time for employees during the work week.
+It’s also ideal for quick chats, and in the case of businesses, sending text alerts, reminders and automated responses; tasks that would otherwise take up valuable time for employees during the work week.

 Phone caller ID: Mom